Subscribe to Blog via Email

-I often voice dictate my content and sometimes I write them with my thumb while riding a stationary bike at the gym.
+I often use voice dictation to create my content.
 Sometimes, I use my wireless keyboard and my iPad.
 It all depends on what I’m currently doing and which content creation method works best for the current situation.

 Downfalls of voice dictation